carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 Usage
 -----

-LLVM's Loop Vectorizer is now enabled by default for -O3.
-We plan to enable parts of the Loop Vectorizer on -O2 and -Os in future releases.
-The vectorizer can be disabled using the command line:
+The Loop Vectorizer is enabled by default, but it can be disabled through clang using the command line flag:

 .. code-block:: console